-Set at a Yorkshire grammar school in the 1980s, The History Boys, which premiered in April last year at the National Theatre, was named the best new play at the Critics' Circle Theatre Awards yesterday.
+The History Boys, set at a Yorkshire grammar school in the 1980s, which premiered in April last year at the National Theatre, was named the best new play at the Critics' Circle Theatre Awards yesterday.

 The History Boys, directed by Nicholas Hytner, explores the conflicting teaching methods of a maverick teacher, played by Richard Griffiths (also recognised by the Critics' Circle as best actor), and a technocrat coaching a class of boys through the Oxford University pre-entry exams.
 The play questions the premium laid on examinations.